Travel and Re-Entry

 Visa Application using an Endorsed DS-2019:

-If the exchange visitor’s visa in the passport is no longer valid, he or she must apply to a U.S. consulate or embassy outside the United States for a new visa (unless traveling only to Canada, Mexico, or the Caribbean for 30 days or less in order to reenter the United States).
+Suppose the exchange visitor’s visa in the passport is no longer valid.
+In that case, he or she must apply to a U.S. consulate or embassy outside the United States for a new visa (unless traveling only to Canada, Mexico, or the Caribbean for 30 days or less to reenter the United States).

 For more information about traveling and re-entering the United States, please see Traveling to the United States.